Bucket of Blood Street

-Bucket of Blood Street is located off U.S. Route 66 in the Old Downtown district of Holbrook, Arizona.
+Bucket of Blood Street is located off the former U.S. Route 66 in the Old Downtown district of Holbrook, Arizona.
 Bucket of Blood Street is one block south of the historical Santa Fe Railroad station on Navajo Road that was built in 1882.

 Holbrook was founded in the 1880s as a railroad stop.
 At the time, the desert town was mainly populated by ranchers, outlaws, cowboys and cattle rustlers, and was known for its gun fights.
 Holbrook had a reputation as a "town too tough for women and churches".

 History

-Terrell's Cottage Saloon had existed on the street for years before coming to be known as Bucket of Blood Saloon, after a violent fight took place resulting in the death of two men.
+Terrell's Cottage Saloon had existed on the street for years before becoming known as Bucket of Blood Saloon, after two men died in a violent fight there.
 The saloon was popular with cowboys and ruffians; fistfights and gunfights often broke out there.

-The year 1886 was a particularly violent one and the town lost about ten percent of its population.
+The year 1886 was a particularly violent one, as the town lost about ten percent of its population.
 A fight broke out at the saloon during a card game between rival cattle rustlers, including wranglers from the Hashknife Outfit of the Aztec Land and Cattle Company.
 The result of the fight was described as though a bucket of blood had been spilled on the floor.

 A newspaper account describes another event on January 19, 1896, when the proprietor of the saloon shot and killed two men playing cards: "Suddenly a dispute arose and angry words passed between them."
 The manager of the saloon, Harry Donnelly, used a revolver to force another man, George C. Hiatt, a barber, into the street and shot him "through the heart" in front of the town drug store.
 Donnelly was arrested by Deputy Sheriff Hofford who was acting as the county sheriff, as Commodore Perry Owens was out of town at the time.
 The newspaper report claims that when the widow Hiatt heard the news she fell "lifeless to the floor".
 The saloon was owned at the time by F. J. Wattron, however Donnelly managed it.